InnoVention: Student-Mentor Mixer

 The Entrepreneurship & Innovation Association (EIA) seeks to create an entrepreneurial ecosystem based upon NYU Poly's i2e mission.
 The club will provide a forum to learn the concepts of entrepreneurship, provide the benefits of self-employment, and the step-by-step path involved in launching and commercializing your own ideas.

-The EIA is dedicated to helping NYU-Poly students navigate the entrepreneurial world.
+The EIA is dedicated to helping NYU-School of Engineering students navigate the entrepreneurial world.
 We want to help you find collaborators and cofounders or give you the know-how to work at a start-up.

 Integration - Among students in different majors from all NYU schools, students will also interact with faculty and alumni.